deepsense-ai/seahorse/docs/doperations/train_regressor.rst

      - Data Type
      - Description
    * - 0
-     - DataFrame
+     - Scorable
-     - Scored DataFrame
+     - Trained model

 ===========
 Description
 ===========
-Operation used to score DataFrame using previously trained regressor.
+Operation used to train regression model on DataFrame.
 It assumes that input DataFrame contains columns that were used to train model, and that they have numeric type.
 If not, ``ColumnsDoNotExistException`` or ``WrongColumnTypeException`` are thrown respectively.